PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-with-docker.md

 ![RQT Graph](assets/rosgraph.png)

 You need to `publish`/write to the `topic` `/cmd_vel` to move the robot.
-The following guide will help you control the robot using keyboard.
-Once you have tested that, you can follow the [understanding-ros](../getting-started-with-ros) guide to write a python program to control the robot.
+In the following step, you will learn how to control the robot manually using your keyboard.
+Once you have tested that, you can follow the [Getting Started with ROS](../getting-started-with-ros) guide to learn how to write a program to control the robot.

 ## Step 7: Controlling the robot using keyboard
 Run the following command in a new terminal